davothebigafro/kry-code-test-repo/backend/README.md

 # Back end of web polling service

-The backend of this web polling service was written in Java
+The backend of this web polling service was written in Java using Vert.x, with Gradle as a build automation tool.

 # Building